 The University, through its networks, provides access to a large number of conferences, lists, bulletin boards, and Internet information services.
 These materials are not affiliated with, endorsed by, or reviewed by the University.
 Therefore, the University takes no responsibility for the truth or accuracy of the content found within these information sources.
 Some of these sources may contain material that is offensive or objectionable to some users or would violate this policy if published by an authorized user.
 The University cannot protect individuals against the existence or receipt of material that may be offensive to them.
 Furthermore, those members of the University community who use e-mail or make information about themselves available on the Internet must recognize that the University cannot protect them from invasions of privacy and other possible dangers that could result from an individual user's distribution of personal information.

-The University provides 1 computing device per Full-Time Equivalent based on their role, laptop or desktop.
-This device is to be used for all job functions, and the user must be in compliance with the University Computer and Network Use Policy.
+This device is to be used for all job functions, and the user must be in compliance with the above University Computer and Network Use Policy.
 Any additional devices, adapters, peripherals, etc. would need to be purchased by your department.
 Information Technology can offer guidance for these items.

-The roles found at the University are as follows:
+The roles defined by the University and the device assignments are as follows:

 Adjunct Faculty – Are not eligible for computer hardware.